 Steel scaffolding is costly scaffolding but provides greater strength and durability and more resistance.
 In the process and power piping industries, steel scaffolding is widely used.
 As the name denotes, the material used is steel in steel scaffolding which can be erected and dismantled quickly.
 Steel scaffolding is suitable and safe for working at great heights.
 For big construction works steel scaffolding is preferred over other types.

-As the name says, these scaffolding are suspended using ropes or chains from overhead structures.
-Mainly used for for repair and painting works, suspended scaffolding provides greater range of mobility as their working height is adjustable depending on height requirement.
+As the name says, these scaffoldings are suspended using ropes or chains from overhead structures.
+Mainly used for repair and painting works, suspended scaffolding provides a greater range of mobility as their working height is adjustable depending on height requirement.

-This Scaffolding system uses galvanized steel and very easy to assemble or disintegrate.
-They provide a strong and safe scaffolding system and hence highly popular in both big and small construction works.
+This Scaffolding system uses galvanized steel and is very easy to assemble or disintegrate.
+They provide a strong and safe scaffolding system and are hence highly popular in both big and small construction works.

 Types of Scaffolding OSHA